 Solar Power in Massachusetts

 Many people may have the misconception that PV systems do not work in Massachusetts, due to New England's diverse weather conditions.
 According to the report Renewable Energy and Energy Efficiency Potential at State Owned Facilities and Lands file size 1MB , the Commonwealth's annual average of insolation (defined as the sun's energy) is approximately 4 kWh/m 2/day, which is sufficient for PV systems to generate energy.
 See the map " Photovoltatic Solar Resources of the United States" through the DOE's " Solar Explained" web feature.
 Furthermore, PV modules are relatively unaffected by inclement weather and actually operate better in colder weather.
 Snow accumulation is not a problem because the panels are installed at an angle necessary to catch the sun's radiation, which also helps prevent snow collection on the PV module.
 If snow does collect, it melts quickly.
 Most experts agree that Massachusetts is an excellent location to use PV.

-In 2007, Governor Patrick increased the Commonwealth's goal for solar power installations to achieve 250 MW by 2017.
+In 2007, the Commonwealth's goal for solar power installations to achieve 250 MW by 2017 was increased.
 Visit the Renewable Energy Snapshot to see how Massachusetts is progressing towards these ambitious goals.

 This information is provided by the Department of Energy Resources.